ein-lang/ein/docs/guides/getting-started.md

 #### On Ubuntu

 Run the following commands in your terminal to install the required software.
-Note that we need to install LLVM from the external repository to install the specific version.
+Note that we need to install LLVM from the external repository to get the specific version of it.

 ```sh
 sudo apt install cargo git